canonical/checkbox/docs/explanation/remote.rst

 Remote session characteristics
 ==============================

-Differences between remote session and a local one are:
+Differences between a remote session and a local one are:

-  * Unless session is explicitly abandoned, Checkbox Slave always resumes the last session.
+* Unless the session is explicitly abandoned, Checkbox Testbed always resumes the last session.
-  * After testing is done, Slave starts another session
+* After testing is done, Checkbox Testbed starts a new session
-  * Submission is done from the Master by default (use: ``local_submission = No`` in launcher or config to change that)
+* Submission is done from the Controller by default (use ``local_submission = No`` in launcher or config to change this).
-  * When Master reconnects mid interactive test, the test is restarted.
+* When the Controller reconnects mid interactive test, the test is restarted.
-  * Hitting ctrl+c in Master doesn't interrupt the running test.
+* Hitting ``Ctrl+C`` on the Controller does not interrupt the running test.